geysertimes/geysertimes.github.io/docs/users/settings-appearance.md

 <Tabs groupId="os">
   <TabItem value="web" label="Website">

-    The website always uses a data table orientated design for the day summary and timeline.
+    The website always uses a data table orientated design for the logbook and timeline views.
+You can toggle between views after the **View as* text in the upper right-hand corner of the page.

   </TabItem>
   <TabItem value="android" label="Android">